sohomdatta1/hex/README.md

 ## Language

 The project is written in Rust, mainly as a way for me to learn the language.
-I feel like implementing common tools such as these will be a nice way to get familiar with the basics.
+I feel like implementing common binary processing tools such as these will be a nice way to get familiar with the basics.